Red350/SocietiesApp/README.md

 |      7      | Invalid permissions for this action |
 |      8      | Invalid join token                  |
 |      9      | Already a member                    |

+The scripts all make use of the api.py script to get the post data, set return codes, set the header, and send the response.
+Database access is done through the database.py module.

 ## Security
 Two things that were never implemented HTTPS support and defending against SQL injections.
 Both of these would be quite simple to fit into the system, and other than that, the server is very secure.